-Four bird counts were completed this year, results shown in Table 4.
+Two bird counts were completed this year, results shown in Table 4.
 All wetlands were counted, which can be difficult, so numbers should be treated as a minimum.
 Wetland water levels were at design (full) on the days of all counts.
 When the wetlands are a 'full' capacity the available feeding habitat for wading species such as dotterel is reduced.
 As such the numbers of these species recorded during this year's counts is greatly reduced.

-The two Australasian Bittern have been recorded on several occasions throughout the year suggesting they are now residents of the Wetlands which is exciting.
+This year Australasian Bittern have been observed on one occasion throughout the year suggesting they are now residents of the Wetlands which is exciting.
 This is also a reflection of the food supply available in the Wetlands (eel and inanga) which was the main reason the Trust constructed the Wetlands.